UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 Under (149.5)

-UConn has gone 22-9-0 against the spread, while Miami (FL)'s ATS record this season is 18-11-0.
-The Huskies are 19-12-0 and the Hurricanes are 15-17-0 in terms of hitting the over.
-The teams score an average of 158.4 points per game, 8.9 more points than this matchup's total.
-UConn is 9-1 against the spread and 9-1 overall in its past 10 contests, while Miami (FL) has gone 6-3 against the spread and 8-2 overall.
+UConn has a 22-9-0 record against the spread so far this season compared to Miami (FL), who is 18-11-0 ATS.
+The Huskies have a 19-12-0 record going over the point total, while games involving the Hurricanes have a record of 15-17-0 when it comes to hitting the over.
+The teams average 158.4 points per game, 8.9 more points than this matchup's total.
+Over the past 10 contests, UConn has a 9-1 record against the spread while going 9-1 overall.
+Miami (FL) has gone 6-3 against the spread and 8-2 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.